DarthJarJarJar/student-result-management/README.md

 # Build Instructions for Student Result Management System

 This uses SvelteKit and SQLite.
-The database is stored in the database directory, and it is initialized with all the necessary tables
+The database is stored in the database directory, and it is initialized with all the necessary tables.
+Please make sure that you have the latest versions of node and npm installed.

 To build and run the Student Result Management System, follow these steps: